sallaumen/user_manager/README.md

 (you might need `sudo`, depending on your machine configs)

+PS: In case you don't have docker, just ensure you have postgres running and configure `/config` with your db credentials.

 #### To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies